How to Bypass DataDome: Complete Guide 2024

 Control Flow Obfuscation

-Developers like to organize their code by its responsibility, like data, business logic, HTTP libraries, encryption, etc. That allows us to separate concerns and follow the flow of execution, especially when debugging.
+Developers like to organize their code by its responsibility, such as data, business logic, HTTP libraries, encryption, etc. That allows us to separate concerns and follow the flow of execution, especially when debugging.

 Good code is readable, and obfuscators know that, so they take advantage of it using control flow obfuscation.
 This process rearranges instructions to make following the script's logic difficult for humans.
 If the script is compiled and obfuscated with such techniques, it can even crash decompilers trying to make sense of it.